kognise/website/src/content/writing/pickleball.md

 If you scroll down to the bottom, you'll also find a helpful flowchart.

-> **Hey, this isn't a programming article!**
->
-> My blog is a place to put anything I write, no topics barred.
-[The first post on here](/writing/familiarity-in-electroacoustic-music) is actually about electroacoustic music, not tech!
-I did, however, choose not to email this out to all  of my lovely new newsletter subscribers.

 ## Serves, Rallies, and Faults

 Breaking pickleball down into digestible units helped me a lot.